Elena-Cantoni/CHOanalysis/documents/minimization.md

 ```
 It returns a float value: ```0.0310362886005352```

-## `tot_distances(m_dist, txt_files, n_alpha, df_cd):`
+## `tot_distances(m_dist, txt_files, n_alpha, df_cd, sub):`
 It estimates matrix filled with distances between CHO and human points referred to the same diameter.
 The loops used inside the function move between all the contrasts defined for each model with different &alpha; and for each experimental observer.
+The function works under one condition: titles name given.

 #### Parameters:
 - m_dist : empty matrix to be filled
 - txt_files : txt dataframe
 - n_alpha : int value representing the number of rows where the word 'alpha' appears
 - df_cd : contrast-detial curve dataframe
+- sub : dataframe used as second term in differences function

 #### Example:
 ```